Doctor of Philosophy in Social Work

 At the completion of this program, students will be able to:

-- Demonstrate critical thinking skills related to anti-oppressive research from conceptualization and implementation through dissemination.
-Demonstrate a commitment to pursuing anti-oppressive research.
+- Demonstrate critical thinking skills related to high quality research from conceptualization and implementation through dissemination.

-- Infuse and apply a critical perspective with an explicit focus on equity and social justice within one’s pedagogy.
+- Infuse and apply a critical perspective with an explicit focus on justice within one’s pedagogy.

-- Commit to ongoing critical self-reflection and development in one’s teaching and work with students with an anti-oppressive lens.
+- Commit to ongoing critical self-reflection and development in one’s teaching and work with students.

 - Take an active role in facilitating relationships in the school, the doctoral student community, and the national and international network of social work educators and scholars.